simpledandy/nimabalo/RENDER-BOT-DEPLOYMENT.md

 - Check Render logs for errors
 - Verify `TELEGRAM_BOT_TOKEN` is set correctly
 - Ensure `DATABASE_URL` points to your Render database
+- Check that the service is binding to a port (should show "Telegram bot is running on port XXXX" in logs)

 ### Authentication Not Working
 - Verify `SITE_URL` points to your Vercel deployment